rspatial/terra/cmdapp/README.md

 ```

 Include `gdal_init.h` from this directory and call `terra_gdal_app_init()`
-before constructing any `SpatRaster` from a file.
+before reading spatial data from a file.
 See `main.cpp` for a minimal
 working example.